ratwolfzero/hopalong_python/README.md

 ### One-Pass Approach with Limited Memory Usage (Chunked or No Caching)*

-Description: These approaches attempt to reduce memory consumption by either processing the trajectory in chunks or not caching trajectory points at all.
-However, since the full trajectory extents are unknown at the outset, each variation faces the same limitation: pixel mappings require recalculating as the trajectory's range in continuous space will generally evolve, except in edge cases.
+Description: These approaches aim to reduce memory usage by either processing the trajectory in chunks (temporarily cached) or directly computing and mapping points to pixels without storing them.
+However, without knowing the full trajectory extents upfront, previously mapped pixels may require recalculation as the trajectory range in continuous space generally evolves, except in edge cases.

-Chunked: The trajectory is divided into manageable chunks, each cached temporarily.
-No Caching: Points are computed and mapped to pixels directly without storing them.

-- Advantages: Limits memory usage.
+- Advantages: Significantly reduces memory usage.

-- Disadvantages: Both approaches become impractical due to the following major limitations:
+- Disadvantages:
-Data Loss and Inaccuracy: As previously computed floating-point values are irrecoverably mapped to integer pixel coordinates, it becomes impossible to retrieve the exact values for remapping, leading to data loss and inconsistencies.
+  Data Loss and Inaccuracy: Previously computed floating-point values are irrecoverably mapped to integer pixel coordinates, making it impossible to retrieve the exact values for remapping.
+This leads to data loss and inconsistencies.

 *This also applies analogously to any versions that only process floating point values.